Castle Rock Water

 National customer recognition for implementation and cost savings parameters.

-Instituting green energy practices in construction and operation of the Plum Creek Water Purification Facility.
+Town of Castle Rock Environmental Design AwardAwarded for instituting green energy practices in construction and operation of the Plum Creek Water Purification Facility.

-American Council of Engineering Companies - Engineering Excellence Merit AwardExcellence in the design and performance at the Plum Creek Water Purification Facility.
+American Council of Engineering Companies - Engineering Excellence Merit AwardExcellence in the design and performance of the Plum Creek Water Purification Facility.

 Securing long-term water for our future, drop by drop, is one of the most important goals that we strive to meet, and work towards every day.

 Today, a large quantity (approximately 85 percent) of the Town's annual water supply comes from nonrenewable Denver Basin groundwater while only a small portion (approximately 15 percent) comes from renewable supplies along East Plum Creek.
 The nonrenewable Denver Basin groundwater won’t last forever, so it’s important that we continue moving to a renewable water supply.
 Renewable water is more sustainable in the long run and hedges against drought conditions.

 In accordance with our current plan, we are meeting our goals to reach a 75 percent renewable water supply by the year 2050.
 This long-term planning includes acquiring storage, importing water, utilizing local sources, protecting groundwater supplies and conserving usage.
 Learn more about our long-term renewable water plan.